-Our nonprofit mission is to produce and distribute investigative journalism, as we believe well-informed citizens make better decisions.
+Our nonprofit mission is to produce and distribute investigative, in-depth and insightful journalism, as we believe well-informed citizens make better decisions.

-Aspen Journalism is supported by individuals, organizations and foundations.
+Aspen Journalism is supported by over 40 individuals, organizations and foundations.

 Please contact us via our contact page.

 Paul covers the Land Desk for Aspen Journalism.
 He is a freelance writer, author, and journalist.
 He was a reporter for years at The Aspen Times and now writes a weekly column for the newspaper.

 Brent is the editor and executive director of Aspen Journalism and covers the Water Desk.
 He's previously reported for the Aspen Daily News, The Aspen Times, Aspen Public Radio, Roaring Fork Sunday, and KSNO.

 Madeleine is on the Government Desk for Aspen Journalism.
 She is the former editor of The Snowmass Sun and a former reporter and columnist for The Aspen Times.